-Treatment depends on the type of cyst you have and whether it is causing symptoms.
+Watchful waiting or treatment depends on the type of cyst you have, its size, its characteristics and whether it's causing symptoms.

-A pseudocyst that is causing bothersome symptoms or growing larger may be drained.
+A pseudocyst that is causing bothersome symptoms or growing larger can be drained.
 A small flexible tube (endoscope) is passed through your mouth to your stomach and small intestine.
 The endoscope is equipped with an ultrasound probe (endoscopic ultrasound) and a needle to drain the cyst.
 Sometimes drainage through the skin is necessary.

 A pseudocyst may recur if you have ongoing pancreatitis.